jethrokuan/z/README.md

 # Z

-> NOTE: z is more-or-less feature-complete.
-There will be little to no active development, but the software remains usable, and will be maintained.

 **z** is a fish port of [z](http://github.com/rupa/z).

 Upon installation, z begins tracking the directories you visit.
 With a combination of frequency and recency statistics, it is able to jump you to the correct directory from any directory.